+It’s a Yellowstone essential!
 Bear spray is super important to carry with you on hikes!
 We saw numerous bears up close and personal on our visit to Yellowstone.

 However, it’s illegal to carry bear spray in your luggage or carryon.
-Buy or rent your bear spray once you’re in the park.
-Just swing by any of the equipment rental stores in the park once you’re there.
-You can rent it for $8 per day.
+Buy or rent your bear spray once you’re in the park if you’re flying to Yellowstone.

 8. Mosquito Repellent

 Personally, I do my best to steer clear of DEET, a toxic but effective mosquito repellent, unless I’m seriously concerned about ticks in a region or scary tropical mosquito-borne diseases (like Dengue Fever in French Polynesia).

-This plant-based lemon eucalyptus repellent should do the trick no problem in Yellowstone wince it’s not prone to either.
+This plant-based lemon eucalyptus repellent should do the trick no problem in Yellowstone since it’s not prone to either.

-9. Packing Cubes
+10. Packing Cubes